vijayyprajapati/Share-Your-Bookmarks/README.md

 ## Share-Your-Bookmark

-A platform where anyone can make their profile, share their twitter and linkedIn bookmarks, see other shared bookmarks and contribute to the community.
+A platform where anyone can make their profile, share their Twitter and LinkedIn bookmarks, see other shared bookmarks, and contribute to the community.

 #### Website for this repository : <https://share-your-bookmarks.netlify.app/>